 "Having CCTV can also protect staff from allegations of abuse.
 CCTV can also be used as evidence by the police if criminal damage occurs on the nursery site.”

 Is CCTV allowed in nurseries?
-That thought might have crossed you mind before.
+That thought might have crossed your mind before.
 CCTV in nurseries can be a divisive debate.
 Some believe it is a great way to increase security and safety for children.
 Whereas, others feel that it can be too intrusive and can sometimes be seen as an unethical form of surveillance.
-With many differing opinions and laws that need to be taken into consideration.
+There are many differing opinions and laws that need to be taken into consideration.
 The decision to implement safety monitoring in an early years’ childcare environment should be weighed with care.

 If you are thinking of getting CCTV installed in your nursery, it is important to understand both the benefits and negatives, and the laws that need to be abided by in the process.

 With the presence of safety monitoring, nurseries can regulate quality standards.
 It also protects the children from harm by encouraging good practices, whilst protecting the staff and the organisation from any allegations.

 For example, should a child fall sustain a small bruise, the nursery is able to rewind the CCTV footage and then show a parent exactly how their child has fallen and hurt themselves.

 Certain nurseries have permitted new parents who may be concerned about their toddler’s safety to check in remotely to see whether their child is safe and being cared for properly with the intention that it can provide an element of relief and peace of mind in the initial months of leaving the child alone.

 Not all parents are comfortable with CCTV in their child’s nursery.
 Some disagree and consider it an invasion of privacy.
 The main point is that their children could be watched by other parents that want to access the feed.